suryatmodulus/diffusionstudio-core/README.md

 ## Pricing

 You can use the engine for free as long as you keep the "Made with Diffusion Studio" watermark on the rendered video.
-To remove the watermark, you can purchase a [license key](https://buy.stripe.com/5kQdR94rGczzdGD2dp28800?prefilled_promo_code=EARLYBIRD).
-It’s 30% off until Nov 30th 2025.
+To remove the watermark, you can purchase a [license key](https://www.diffusion.studio/core-rendering-engine#pricing).

 ## FAQ